tomershraga/Udacity_Advanced_Lane_Lines/writeup.md

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 [Here](https://github.com/udacity/CarND-Advanced-Lane-Lines/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

 You're reading it!
+The `main_program.py` is running all the pipeline on calibration images and test files.
+For creating the video output i used the `run_on_video.ipynb` with jupyter notebook.

 ### Camera Calibration